Santee, California: History

 The region was the homeland of the Kumeyaay people.
-These original residents established the village of Sinyeweche on the banks of the San Diego River in the present day Santee area.
+These original residents established the village of Sinyeweche on the banks of the San Diego River in the present-day Santee area.

+In 1877, George A. Cowles, a pioneer rancher and businessperson, purchased 4,000 acre to develop his vineyards.
+The area became known as Cowlestown and was linked to the Cuyamaca Railroad.

-The city is named after Milton Santee, the second husband of Jennie Blodgett, whose first husband was George A. Cowles, a pioneer rancher and businessperson in the San Diego County area.
+The town was later renamed to Santee in 1893 after Milton Santee, the second husband of Jennie Blodgett, whose first husband was George A. Cowles.

+In 1980, residents voted in favor of incorporation after voting against it just three years earlier, giving rise to the city of Santee.

 Geography

 Santee shares the northern part of a valley with the city of El Cajon.
 The city is bisected by the San Diego River, which flows east to west for approximately 4.2 mi within the city limits.
 Hills form a natural barrier on its northern and western sides.